H3AR7B3A7/H3AR7B3A7/README.md

 - 💪 I'm passionate about application development and do not discriminate on platform:
         mobile / web / desktop / ...
-- 🌱 I’m currently learning about ... well, a lot:
+- 🌱 Currently specializing myself in:

   - Java
   - Kotlin